Surfaces: from generalised Weierstrass representation to Cartan moving frame

 Konopelchenko’s generalised Weierstraß representation of a surface immersed in the three dimensional Euclidean space is derived by the way of the Maurer-Cartan form, and then expressed in the framework of the moving frame.
 The data of surface theory are given each time.
 This is then applied to solving the non-linear Liouville equation by the inverse scattering transform.
 Connection and symmetries are briefly mentioned.

-Latest version: https://phy.clmasse.com/surfaces-weierstrass-cartan-v2.html
+Latest version: http://phy.clmasse.com/surfaces-weierstrass-cartan-v2.html

 Introduction